 Professor E. Gary Spitko teaches courses in Alternative Dispute Resolution, Arbitration Law and Practice, Employment Discrimination, Employment Law, and Wills and Trusts.
 He has published extensively in the areas of arbitration, donative transfers, employment law, and law & sexuality.
-His forthcoming book, ‘Anti-Gay Bias in Role-Model Occupations’ (University of Pennsylvania Press, forthcoming Fall 2016) explores how employment discrimination has been used to reinforce social understandings about the inferior nature of gay people by disassociating gay people from certain positive qualities and values while strengthening the association between these qualities and values and the heterosexual majority and its institutions.
+His forthcoming book, ‘Antigay Bias in Role-Model Occupations’ (University of Pennsylvania Press, forthcoming Fall 2016) explores how employment discrimination has been used to reinforce social understandings about the inferior nature of gay people by disassociating gay people from certain positive qualities and values while strengthening the association between these qualities and values and the heterosexual majority and its institutions.
 His scholarship has appeared in numerous leading law reviews including the Washington University Law Quarterly, the U.C.
 Davis Law Review, the Indiana Law Journal, the Washington and Lee Law Review, the Georgia Law Review, the Arizona Law Review, the Florida Law Review, and the University of Colorado Law Review as well as top specialty and peer-reviewed journals in his areas of scholarly interest such as the Berkeley Journal of Employment and Labor Law, the Employee Rights and Employment Policy Journal, and the Harvard Negotiation Law Review.
 His scholarship has been cited in several hundred law review articles as well as various casebooks and treatises.
 The Supreme Court of New Jersey approvingly quoted Professor Spitko’s scholarship arguing in favor of a “likelihood of harm to the child” standard for reviewing arbitration awards respecting child custody and visitation rights in becoming the first state high court in the nation to adopt such a standard.